 Today you can download a free game of Go Fish to practice those tricky r-controlled vowel words.

-I’ve been sharing free phonics readers for over a month now.
-Sometimes my early reader needs some extra work on a particular phonics pattern.
-I created this set of r-controlled vowel Go Fish cards to help him with those tricky letter combinations: er, ur, ar, or, and ir.
+I created this set of r-controlled vowel Go Fish cards to help my son with those tricky letter combinations: er, ur, ar, or, and ir.

 Rules for Play

 Feel free to make up your own rules!
 This is how we played:

 1. Pass out five cards to each player.
 Put the rest of the cards face down in the center pile.

 Depending on the ability of the players, you might play with the cards face up.
 Since my little guy is just a preschooler, we played this way.
 It allowed me to help him out and kept the game from getting too frustrating for him.

 Children who are reading these words without too much difficulty will want to keep the cards close to them.

 2. Before the first player begins, each player may make a set from his hands and place it in a pile in front of him.
 A set is three cards with the same r-controlled vowel.

 You’ll notice that I put pictures on each card.